Global Education, International Teachers

 Global education is important in today’s society because we are living in a globalized world.
 We need people who have the knowledge and skills to work with people from different cultures and nations and face global challenges, so that our earth is a better place to live.

 What advice would you give for a new ambassador teacher?

 My two pieces of advice would be to celebrate differences and do the right thing—create an environment for students to understand and celebrate different cultures and teach them the right thing to do in the globalized world.

-Thanks to ambassadors like Yuning, students have the resources, knowledge, and perspectives needed to be active global citizens in their local communities and make a positive impact on the world around them.
+Thanks to ambassador teachers like Yuning, students have the resources, knowledge, and perspectives needed to be active global leaders in their local communities and make a positive impact on the world around them.
 For more information on how you, too, can be an ambassador of your culture and change students’ lives for the better, check out our webpage.